screensavers-club/argos-docs/docs/user-manual/performers/troubleshooting/audio-config.md

 ---
-title: Configuring Audio With PulseAudio Volume Control
+title: Audio Configuration
 ---

-# Configuring Audio With PulseAudio Volume Control
+# Audio Configuration

-The PulseAudio Volume Control is very useful in managing your audio devices when you have multiple audio devices plugged in.
+You can use multiple audio devices simultaneously.
+E.g. a USB microphone for **input**, together with a pair of earphones connected to the on-board 3.5mm jack for **output**.

+There are two methods of configuring your audio.

 ---

+## Option 1: Using PulseAudio Volume Control

-## Setting up
+### Setting up

 First, enter a room in XIMI and turn on your audio.
 If there is no room to connect to, you can visit any video streaming sites like Youtube and play a video with sound.